 Property showings are a must in the rental business.

-For starters, a showing is your first chance as a landlord to meet prospective tenants.
-You get to walk prospective tenants through the unit, give them all the information they might need, and answer any of their questions.
+For starters, a showing is your first chance as a landlord to meet prospective residents.
+You get to walk prospective residents through the unit, give them all the information they might need, and answer any of their questions.
 You can also use the interaction to get a feel for what kind of a renter someone might be.

-Part of the reason showings are critical is that most tenants won’t sign a lease without physically seeing the property first.
+Part of the reason showings are critical is that most residents won’t sign a lease without physically seeing the property first.
 For this reason, it’s essential to make the showing a great experience.
-A great showing will increase the likelihood that renters will apply for the unit (and you’ll find a high-quality tenant in the process).
+A great showing will increase the likelihood that renters will apply for the unit (and you’ll find a high-quality resident in the process).

 With that being said, what are some specific things you can do to ensure a great experience?
 Here’s an eight-step process you can follow to ensure an excellent property showing: